 Cary and her 1 year old son, Jay, play in the living room, Biddeford, Maine.

 At age 30, Cary was arrested for prostitution in New York.
 "When the Office of Affairs brought me in, I ended up getting extradited to Florida.
 I got 18 months in prison there.
 That changed my life forever.
 I had to do a lot of self-help and as I read more books I wanted to know more and more.
 It helped me make sense of everything.
 I started to recover and heal.
 I had to go way back to childhood and deal with everything.
 I was able to heal from all my childhood trauma for the most part while I was in prison.
 While serving time in prison, I was chosen for a new recovery group.
-While there, I worked on developing integrity, morals, standards, hope, faith, and self-worth.
+While there, I worked on developing integrity, morals, and self-worth.
 The only thing was I couldn't talk or recover from what I went through in human trafficking.
-There was too much stigma and people are so ignorant to the fact.
+There was too much stigma and people are so ignorant.
 I would be looked at as a hooker and a whore.
 For the longest time, I blamed myself and felt dirty and degraded.
 I had to learn to love myself and forgive myself."

 Cary applies her makeup in the living room mirror before leaving to trauma therapy, Biddeford, Maine.